sagemath/sagewiki_to_gh-2022-10-10/days40_projects.md

 Wish List:

  * is_modular - Alex Csar
- . needs the dual to cooperate
  * is_atomic - Alex Csar
- . doesn't go into the class properly
  * is_semimodular - Alex Csar
- . needs dual

 - adding functionality to poset elements--what does this mean?
 - iterate over lattices
 - zeta, order, characteristic polynomials
  * characteristic polynomial done naively
  * zeta polynomial from Stembridge's posets code
- * W polynomial coming
-  . relabel the poset and then look at permutations
+ * W polynomial coming--relabel the poset and then look at permutations
 - more examples of posets
  * Young diagrams - Kevin
  * Semistandard tableaux - Jessica/Julie